 DISCLOSURES include the number of disclosures, no matter how comprehensive, that are submitted during the survey year requested and are counted as received by the institution.
+Material Transfer Agreements or Non-Disclosure/Confidentiality Agreements should not be considered disclosures.
 See question (Q4.1).